 \$CLASS='CD' - conjugate direction methods that use no matrices.
+This class contains conjugate direction methods, variable metric methods with limited storage and difference versions of the truncated Newton method.

 \$CLASS='VM' - variable metric methods that use an approximation of the Hessian matrix which is updated in each iteration.